ballerina-attic/ballerina-www/website/two-column-pages/docs/learn.md

 </tr>
 </table>
 <h3>Manage projects</h3>
-<p>Ballerina projects is the way to organize real world Ballerina development tasks.
+<p>Ballerina projects are the way to organize real world Ballerina development tasks.
 Learn more about them in the <a href="/learn/how-to-structure-ballerina-code/#projects">How to Structure Ballerina Code Guide</a>.</p>
 <table class="cComandTable">
 <tr>
 <td class="cCommand">new</td>